-An assistance dog is suitable for children with autism from the age of approximately 4 years to 12 years (Children of all ages are eligible, however older children will be assessed on a case by case basis for need).
+An assistance dog is suitable for children with autism from the age of approximately 5 years to 12 years.
+We review our criteria annually including our age criteria.

 These highly skilled dogs are more than a friend.
 They are trained to keep their child companion safe.
 Attached via a belt to the child, these dogs listen and respond to the commands of the parent/handler.
 The dogs primary focus is to prevent the child from running into danger when they are out and about.

 An assistance dog is not a pet but a service dog that is trained to provide safety and to support the child with autism to overcome the distressing elements of their disability and to live the life that they deserve.

 As the partnership between the child and assistance dog develops our research shows that these special dogs:

 - Reduce anxiety and stress not just for the child but for the whole family